TSypko/TASKER-To-Do-List-React/README.md

 # TASKER - TO DO LIST MANAGMENT
 **LIVE LINK:** [https://tsypko.github.io/TASKER-To-Do-List-React/](https://tsypko.github.io/TASKER-To-Do-List-React/)

 - v.
-1.1.3 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1.2.0 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## DESCRIPTION
 To Do List app created during ,*,Become A Front End Developer"* course provided by *Youcode Academy*.
-It helps in scheduling tasks, allowing you to add, check and delete them.
+It helps in scheduling tasks, allowing you to add, check, edit and delete them.
+Tasks will be saved in local storage memory of your brower.

 ### TECHNOLOGIES USED: